-3 Having caring, supportive people around you acts as a protective factor during times of crisis.
+Having caring, supportive people around you acts as a protective factor during times of crisis.
 It is important to have people you can confide in.
-While simply talking about a situation with a friend or loved one will not make troubles go away, it allows you to share your feelings, gain support receive positive feedback, and come up with possible solutions to your problems.
+While simply talking about a situation with a friend or loved one will not make troubles go away, it allows you to share your feelings, gain support, receive positive feedback, and come up with possible solutions to your problems.
 4 Flexibility is an essential part of resilience.
 By learning how to be more adaptable, you'll be better equipped to respond when faced with a life crisis.
 Resilient people often utilize these events as an opportunity to branch out in new directions.
-While some people may be crushed by abrupachanges, highly resilient individuals are able to adapt and thrive.
-5 Staying optimistic during dark periods can be difficult, but maintaining a hopeful outlook is ar important part of resiliency.
+While some people may be crushed by abrupt changes, highly resilient individuals are able to adapt and thrive.
+5 Staying optimistic during dark periods can be difficult, but maintaining a hopeful outlook is an important part of resiliency.
 Positive thinking does not mean ignoring the problem in order to focus on positive outcomes.
 It means understanding that setbacks are transient and that you have the skills and abilities to combat the challenges you face.
 What you are dealing with may be difficult, but it is important to remain hopeful and positive about a brighter future.
 6 When you're stressed, it can be all too easy to neglect your own needs.
-Losing your appetite ignoring exercise, and not getting enough sleep are all common reactions to a crisis situation Focus on building your self-nurturance skills, even when you are troubled.
+Losing your appetite, ignoring exercise, and not getting enough sleep are all common reactions to a crisis situation.
+Focus on building your self-nurturance skills, even when you are troubled.
 Make time for activities that you enjoy.
 By taking care of your own needs, you can boost your overall health and resilience and be fully ready to face life's challenges.
 7 Research suggests that people who are able come up with solutions to a problem are better able to cope with problems than those who cannot.
 Whenever you encounter a new challenge, make a quick list of some of the potential ways you could solve the problem.
 Experiment with different strategies and focus on developing a logical way to work through common problems.
 By practicing your problem-solving skills on a regular basis, you will be better prepared to cope when a serious challenge emerges.
 8 Crisis situations are daunting.
 They may even seem insurmountable.
 Resilient people are able to view these situations in a realistic way, and then set reasonable goals to deal with the problem.
 9 Simply waiting for a problem to go away on its own only prolongs the crisis.
-Instead, star working on resolving the issue immediately.
-While there may not be any fast or simple solution you can take steps toward making your situation better and less stressful.
-Focus on the progress that you have made thus far and planning your next steps, rather than becoming discouraged by the amount of work that still needs to be accomplished.
-10 Davidiana and the time to be it is a second discount of its and it is a second if
+Instead, start working on resolving the issue immediately.
+While there may not be any fast or simple solution, you can take steps toward making your situation better and less stressful.
+Focus on the progress that you have made thus far and planning your next steps, rather than becoming discouraged bythe amount of work that still needs to be accomplished.
+10 Resilience may take time to build, so do not become discouraged if you still struggle to cope with